 Europe’s latest deal with Mali will not substantially impact the country’s emigration rates.
 If Europe is serious about dissuading young Malians from risking their lives crossing the Sahara and the Mediterranean, it should recalibrate its approach.

-Julian Wyss is assistant director of the Atlantic Council’s Africa Center.
+Julian Wyss was assistant director of the Atlantic Council’s Africa Center.
 Follow him at @JulianSWyss